ageapps/polymer-style-guide/README.md

 In this matter, following the [Clean Code](http://blog.cleancoder.com/) guidelines, functions, are defined considering the ***"Do one thing"*** and ***"Don´t repeat yourself"*** principles.

 Since, in most cases, functions inside a polymer component are changing it´s properties, they should have the smallest number of arguments.
-It means that the mayority of custom functions will be **niladic** and will mutate the component iniside them.
+It means that the mayority of custom functions will be **niladic** and will mutate the component inside them.

 When defining custom/helper functions, the definition should be as representative as possible, regardless of the name´s length.

+Note that from all functions that a Polymer component exposes as API, there is a [public API](#pubapi) and a [private API](#privapi) .
+Sometimes there are internal functions to handle specific tasks which are not relevant in the use of the component.
+Therefore, this functions are considered part of the component's private API and are proceeded by a `_`(similar to [private properties](#properties) )

 ```javascript
 ...